-The El Paso Independent School District offers a wide variety of magnet programs to its high school students.
-Whether it is a student's ambition to become an engineer, building robots and designing bridges, working in law enforcement as a FBI agent, studying international business with dual language capabilities, enhancing a college degree while in high school, or unlocking the secrets of healing within the human body, the EPISD Magnet Programs allow students to determine what the future has in store for them.
+Whether it is your ambition to build robots and design bridges, work in law enforcement as a federal agent, study international business with dual language capabilities, enhance your college degree while in high school, or unlock the secrets of healing within the human body, EPISD has a high school program for you!
+Review the information below to help you choose the high school program that is right for you.